dmrazzy/starlark/spec.md

 type, such as a tuple or string, or a frozen value of a mutable type.

 Starlark does not have a `del` statement like Python.
-Deleting the value associated with an index or key requires calling a method on the container object.
+Deleting the value associated with an index or key requires calling a method on the containing object.

 ### Slice expressions